Njenga Karume

 James Njenga Karūme (1929 – 24 February 2012) was a Kenyan businessman and politician.
 He was born in Elementaita, Nakuru District.

 Early life

 Njenga Karūme was born in 1929 on Lord Delamare's Soysambu ranch in Elementaita.
-He was the eldest amongst eight siblings born to Joseph Karūme (later known as Karogo) and Teresia Njeri Karogo.
+He was the eldest among eight siblings born to Joseph Karūme (later known as Karogo) and Teresia Njeri Karogo.
 His parents were both indentured servants under colonial white settlers.
 Njenga fostered a profound bond with his grandfather, with whom he spent the majority of his formative years.

 Education

 Because of the absence of schools for black Africans near Elementaita, Njenga attended school at the Kahuho-Karing'a Primary School in Ndeiya, Limuru at the beginning of 1942.
 Keen on pursuing further education, he proceeded to Riara in Kiambu after 3 years at Kahuho, but not before being baptized.
 Still pursueing his education back in Central Kenya, his parents moved to Elburgon where he later joined them and settled in Marioson Forest in 1944.

 As expected in the Kikuyu culture, Njenga had reached the age at which he was expected to undergo circumcision and was then admitted to the (njata) STAR age group in 1947.
 Now considered a full grown man, equipped with some formal education and eager to fend for himself, Njenga decided to start his life and moved back to Rift Valley closer to his parents.